Schwad/factory_bot/GETTING_STARTED.md

 Custom Strategies
 -----------------

-There are times where you may want to extend behavior of factory\_bot by adding a custom build strategy.
+There are times where you may want to extend behavior of factory\_face by adding a custom build strategy.

 Strategies define two methods: `association` and `result`. `association`